openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

     * Open file ``/etc/mysql/conf.d/wsrep.cnf``.
     * Set ``wsrep_cluster_address=`` to the same value (node list) that is used for every secondary controller.

-    In case of OpenStack deployed by FUEL manifests with default settings (2 controllers), on every operating controller this parameter should finally look like
+    In case of OpenStack deployed by Fuel manifests with default settings (2 controllers), on every operating controller this parameter should finally look like

     ``wsrep_cluster_address="gcomm://fuel-01:4567,fuel-02:4567"``